What is an MBA Degree? Definition and Explanation

 - A shared passion for business: In some MBA programs, students remain with the same group of cohorts throughout the duration.
-By going through the same courses at the same time, students get to connect with people who share their interests.
-It is easy to do in non-cohort programs, as well, since everyone who meets online or in-person has the shared goal of learning as much as possible about business administration.
+By going through the same courses simultaneously, students get to connect with people who share their interests.
+It is easy to do in non-cohort programs since everyone who meets online or in-person has the shared goal of learning as much as possible about business administration.

-- Increased collaboration: A good MBA program simulates real-life business, regardless of its format (online, in-person or a combination of both), meaning that most projects are completed in teams.
-Students also learn how to build teams of their own, which is a definite asset in the diverse, worldwide business economy of today.
+- Increased collaboration: A good MBA program simulates real-life business, regardless of its format (online, in-person, or a combination of both), meaning that most projects are completed in teams.
+Students also learn to build teams of their own, which is a definite asset in today’s diverse, worldwide business economy.

 - A holistic business education: Even if students decide to pursue an MBA specialization, they benefit from the broad-based business administration courses that schools typically require as core components of a degree program.

 Another thing to consider is that MBAs are in high demand with employers.
-The Graduate Management Admission Council (2017) reported that 86 percent of the employers it surveyed intended to hire an MBA program graduate in the next 12 months, and the projected median starting salary for recent MBA graduates was $110,000—up from $105,000 in 2016.
-As a basis of comparison, this is 83 percent more than recent bachelor’s (i.e., first degree) graduates in the U.S., who earned a median starting salary of $60,000.
+For example, the Graduate Management Admission Council reported that 91 percent of the employers it surveyed intended to hire an MBA program graduate in the next 12 months, and the projected median starting salary for recent MBA graduates was $125,000—a 53 percent difference compared to the direct-from-industry hires salaries at $75,000 in 2023.
+As a basis of comparison, this is 19 percent more than recent bachelor’s (i.e., first degree) graduates in the U.S., who earned a median starting salary of $75,000.

 Exploring the Different Types of MBAs and Specialty Concentrations

-While all colleges with MBA programs offer a general business focus, most allow students the option to specialize in a concentration.
-Specialization is usually a good idea for those who know the career path in which they are most interested, but in some cases, it might take a bit longer to complete the degree compared to students in the general track.
+While all colleges with MBA programs offer a general business focus, most allow students to specialize in a concentration.
+Specialization is recommended for those who know the career path in which they are most interested, but in some cases, it might take a bit longer to complete the degree compared to students in the general track.